lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

 <br>

 To start the administration service, a database named "ADMIN" needs to be created.
-The table creation statements for this database can also be found in the following location: <a href = "https://github.com/lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/blob/777679015934b1f745a7cd55b6e66a884eace26e/renren-fast/db/mysql.sql" >Github</a>
+The table creation statements for this database and the corresponding data generation can be found in the "Static/admin/db" folder of the project.

 <br>